-The Tattooist of Auschwitz by Heather Morris is under fiction, but is based on the true story of one of the tattooists of Auschwitz, Lale, and his love story.
+The Tattooist of Auschwitz by Heather Morris is labelled fiction, but is based on the true story of one of the tattooists of Auschwitz, Lale, and his love story.
 It’s been a bestseller, which was one of the reasons I was so excited to give it a try.
 (It had been on hold for three months now!)

 The more I continued to read this book, the more I disliked it.
 From a novel’s perspective, the writing is terrible.
 It originally started as a screenplay, and it feels like it.
 All of the characters, including Lale and his lover Gita, are poorly developed.
 The dialogue is terrible.
 Their story is written in present-tense and we are only offered the bare-bones glimpse of their daily lives in Auschwitz.
 Morris also missed an incredible opportunity to explore the moral implications of being seen as a “collaborator” while also being a victim of the Nazis.

 Many supporters of the novel agree that the book was poorly written, but believe the message, story, and perspective of the war make it a story worth reading.
 Some reviews have also said they didn’t mind the writing style because Morris was trying to be faithful to Lale’s story, and perhaps that was just his style.

 At first I felt the same way, but the more I read it, the more I cringed at this idea.
 This is not an accurate portrayal of life in Auschwitz or during the Holocaust and it should not be treated as such.
 I understand when historical liberties are taken, but some parts, including Gita’s number and information about Mengele, were flat out wrong.
 Still, I can sometimes forgive these if the heart of the story takes intact.